mecid/mecid.github.io/_posts/2022-04-19-exporting-data-from-unified-logging-system-in-swift.md

 We discussed building a proper logging system instead of using the print function in the previous post.
 Apple provides us a framework to utilize its logging system backed by on-disk persistence.
 This week we will talk about exporting logs from the user devices by leveraging the power of the Unified Logging System.

+> To learn about basics of the Unified Logging System, take a look at my ["Logging in Swift"](/2022/04/06/logging-in-swift/) post.

 The Unified Logging System comes with the *OSLogStore* type letting us fetch and filter logs saved in our app.
 Let's build the *LogStore* type that we can use in our settings screen to create a feature allowing our users to export and share logs with the app maintainer.

 ```swift